-The Virgin Islands Office of Highway Safety (VIOHS) is the lead agency for the US Virgin Islands Motor Carrier safety Assistance Program (MCSAP).
+The Virgin Islands Office of Highway Safety (VIOHS) is the lead agency for the US Virgin Islands Motor Carrier Safety Assistance Program (MCSAP).
 Coordination and enforcement of all commercial vehicle activities is achieved through the US Virgin Islands Police Department.

 The MCSAP program in the US Virgin Islands has been an educational conduit from its inception in 1995.
 The drivers are still being educated on the requirements of the MCSAP Program; however, enforcement occurs with local laws as it related to traffic safety.
 Commercial Motor Vehicles deemed unsafe are placed out-of-service and the drivers are notified to make all necessary repairs prior to placing the commercial motor vehicles back on the public roadways.
-The US Virgin Islands Office of Highway Safety/MCSAP will continue to participate in all national activities.
+The US Virgin Islands Office of Highway Safety/MCSAP will continue to participate in all national activities and initiatives.

 The VIOHS MCSAP program is run by a Coordinator who administers the program to ensure full compliance of the deliverables and all federal and local mandates.
 The position is territorial and oversight includes program requirements and activities on the islands of St. Croix, St. Thomas, and St. John.
 The Coordinator reports to the VIOHS Director; the Director reports to the VIPD Commissioner who is the Governor's Representative.
-Financial reports are completed by the VIOHS Fiscal Officer and reviewed entered into Delphi by the Department's Grants Manager.
+Financial reports are completed by the VIOHS Fiscal Officer and reviewed entered into Delphi by the Department's Grants Manager or VIOHS Director.

-The USVI MCSAP program has four (4) certified full-time inspectors (with one being on temporary assignment in another unit under the VIPD), that operates under the VIOHS as a specialized unit.
-Just as within the previous fiscal years, the Department is under a Consent Decree.
-Hence, the full-time inspectors do have commitments to fulfill under the consent decree such as weekly meetings, in-service training (firearms, use-of-force, and other related trainings), conferences and routine travel.
-With the assignment of full-time inspectors under the USVI MCSAP Program, the intent would be for the inspectors to conduct MCSAP funded/eligibke activities 100% of the time with the exception of when they are required to complete departmental in-service training.
-Additionally, these officers/insectors may be pulled if the department declares a "State of Emergency"; as seen with the devestation the territory faced during Hurricanes Irma and Maria.
-Moreover, this may occur when officers/inspectors are pulled for security details on need for increased police presence.
-The VIPD Commissioner, is doing departmental restructuring and is forming a Traffic Enforcement Unit under the VI Office of Highway Safety.
-In an effort to build the number of inspectors to generate the needed results the USVI, MCSAP will collaborate with the National Training Center (NTC) to bring the training to the USVI to train and certify new inspectors to be completed in year 2 of using the FY 2017 funds.
-The intent would be to increase the number of inspectors to sixteen (16) from the current four (4) in the territory.
-The additional amount of twelve (12); six (6) per District will however be assigned on a part-time basis with having scheduled days determined by the Motor Carrier Commander and Coordinator to conduct related activities.
+The USVI MCSAP program now has four (4) full time certified inspectors and six (6) part time certified inspectors, that operates under the VIOHS as a specialized unit.
+The VIPD is now under the monitoring phase of the Consent Decree; and will be for the next three years.
+The full-time inspectors do have commitments to fulfill under the Consent Decree such as weekly meetings, in-service training (firearms, use-of-force, and other related trainings), conferences and routine travel.
+With the assignment of the inspectors under the USVI MCSAP Program, the intent would be for the inspectors to conduct MCSAP funded and eligible activities 100% of the time with the exception of when they are required to complete departmental in-service training.
+Additionally, these officers/insectors may be pulled if the department declares a "State of Emergency"; as seen with the devastation the territory faced during Hurricanes Irma and Maria.
+Moreover, this may occur when officers/inspectors are pulled for security details or the need for increased police presence.
+The VIPD Commissioner authorized the restructuring of the Traffic Enforcement Unit under the VI Office of Highway Safety.
+In an effort to build the number of inspectors to generate the needed results the USVI, MCSAP will collaborate with the National Training Center (NTC) to bring the training to the USVI to train and certify new inspectors to be completed in year 2 of using the FY 2018 funds.
+The intent would be to increase the number of inspectors from the current number (10) in the territory.
+The additional inspectors will be distributed evenly per district but will be assigned on a part-time basis having scheduled days determined by the Motor Carrier Commander and Coordinator or Director to conduct related activities.
 When certified, training and re-certification standards needed for the inspectors will be maintained.